 According to TINYpulse research, employees who say there’s a low level of respect between colleagues are 26% more likely to quit their jobs.
 And 61% of employees say trust between themselves and senior management is very important to job satisfaction.

-Despite this, only 33% are very satisfied with the level of trust in their organizations, according to SHRM.
+Despite this, only 33% are very satisfied with the level of trust in their organizations.
 A toxic culture pushes away top talent, despite other perks and benefits an employer might offer.

 11. Work-life balance is more valuable than you think